Relativistic Doppler effect: Source and receiver both in circular motion around a common center

 Figure 6.
 Source and receiver are placed on opposite ends of a rotor, equidistant from the center.

-Suppose source and receiver are located on opposite ends of a spinning rotor, as illustrated in Fig. 6.
+Suppose source and receiver are located on opposite ends of a spinning rotor, as illustrated in Figure 6.
 Kinematic arguments (special relativity) and arguments based on noting that there is no difference in potential between source and receiver in the pseudogravitational field of the rotor (general relativity) both lead to the conclusion that there should be no Doppler shift between source and receiver.

 In 1961, Champeney and Moon conducted a Mössbauer rotor experiment testing exactly this scenario, and found that the Mössbauer absorption process was unaffected by rotation.
 They concluded that their findings supported special relativity.

 This conclusion generated some controversy.
 A certain persistent critic of relativity maintained that, although the experiment was consistent with general relativity, it refuted special relativity, his point being that since the emitter and absorber were in uniform relative motion, special relativity demanded that a Doppler shift be observed.
 The fallacy with this critic's argument was, as demonstrated in section Point of null frequency shift, that it is simply not true that a Doppler shift must always be observed between two frames in uniform relative motion.
 Furthermore, as demonstrated in section Source and receiver are at their points of closest approach, the difficulty of analyzing a relativistic scenario often depends on the choice of reference frame.
 Attempting to analyze the scenario in the frame of the receiver involves much tedious algebra.
 It is much easier, almost trivial, to establish the lack of Doppler shift between emitter and absorber in the laboratory frame.

 As a matter of fact, however, Champeney and Moon's experiment said nothing either pro or con about special relativity.
 Because of the symmetry of the setup, it turns out that virtually any conceivable theory of the Doppler shift between frames in uniform inertial motion must yield a null result in this experiment.